russellgordon/teaching/src/site/notes/CEMC/SCCST2023/Publishing Setup.md

    Quoting from the plugin author's instructions:

    > Create an *access token* to your GitHub Account.
 This acts as a sort of password so that the plugin can add new notes to your GitHub repository on your behalf.
 Go to [this page](https://github.com/settings/tokens/new?scopes=repo) while logged in to GitHub.
 The correct settings should already be applied.
 (If you don't want to generate this every few months, choose the "No expiration" option.)
 Click the "Generate token" button, and copy the token you are presented with on the next page.

+   > [!TIP]
+   > If you are creating more than one course website site while following these instructions, you can use the same GitHub access token that you created for your first website that was published through the Digital Garden plugin.

    When creating your token, given it a descriptive name – I choose to enable the "No expiration" option so that I never have to think about this again after setting up a course website: